Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Rutgers Stats and Trends

-- This season, the Scarlet Knights have just one ATS win in three games as an underdog of 7 points or more.
+- In Rutgers' nine games this year, it has four wins against the spread.

-- Rutgers' games this season have hit the over three times in eight opportunities (37.5%).
+- The Scarlet Knights have been underdogs by 7 points or more three times this season and covered the spread once.

-- Rutgers is 1-0 against the spread and 2-0 overall in games when it scores more than 31.3 points.
+- Rutgers' games this season have hit the over on three of eight set point totals (37.5%).

-- The Scarlet Knights collect 327.2 yards per game, 55.8 fewer yards than the 383 the Hoosiers give up.
+- The Scarlet Knights rack up 327.2 yards per game, 55.8 fewer yards than the 383 the Hoosiers give up.

-- Rutgers is 2-0 against the spread and 2-0 overall when the team amasses more than 383 yards.
+- In games that Rutgers piles up more than 383 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Scarlet Knights have turned the ball over 10 times this season, one more turnover than the Hoosiers have forced (9).